 The Robusta bean is slightly smaller and has a straight cut.

 Arabica and Robusta can also be clearly distinguished in cultivation: As the name suggests, the Robusta bean is much more resilient.
 It is less susceptible to pests and can grow even in heat and humidity.
-This makes sense because the Robusta bean is found in low regions where it is exposed to hotter climatic conditions.
+This also makes sense, because the Robusta bean is found in low regions where it is exposed to hotter climatic conditions.

 However, the Arabica bean has a decisive advantage and it is in its DNA.
 With 44 chromosomes, Arabica has twice as many chromosomes as its competition.
 These represent the complexity of the aromas.
-They give the coffee a particularly aromatic and smooth taste.
+They give the coffee a particularly aromatic and soft taste.

 Recommendation: Particularly low-acid coffee